wongsitu/Angular-Firebase-CRUD/README.md

 In Angular, services are methods that are available to all components.
 These could be simple functions to api requests.
 On the other hand, classes are normally used as models ( like Schemmas in NodeJS)

-You could also create a component inside a new folder like this:
+You could also create a component/service/class inside a new folder like this:

 ```terminal
 ng g c <folder-name>/<component-name>